Montreal’s Quartier Latin: Your Guide to Food, Culture & More

 Taking the Metro to Quartier Latin – Montreal

-If you’re not staying nearby, taking the metro is the most convenient way to reach Montreal’s Quartier Latin.
+If you’re not staying nearby, hopping on the metro is the easiest and most convenient way to get to Montreal’s Quartier Latin.

 The main station is Berri-UQAM, which offers several exits.
 To start your tour of Quartier Latin right away, look for the exit (Sortie in French) to “Saint Denis Street” or follow signs for “Quartier des Spectacles.”